 Charitable deduction changes

-If you were self-employed in 2020, there are various deductions you can claim on your tax return, like travel expenses or the home office deduction.
-The home office deduction covers things like mortgage interest, insurance, utilities, repairs, and depreciation.
+If you were self-employed in 2021, there are various deductions you can claim on your tax return, like travel expenses or the home office deduction.
+The home office deduction covers mortgage interest, insurance, utilities, repairs, and depreciation.
 However, if you, like millions of Americans, worked remotely, you cannot claim these deductions.
 The Tax Cuts and Jobs Act suspended the business use of home deductions through 2025.
-Home office deductions are reserved for independent contractors or other self-employed individuals who regularly and exclusively use their home to conduct business and their work.
+Home office deductions are reserved for independent contractors or other self-employed individuals who regularly and exclusively use their homes to conduct business and their work.
 So, employees who receive a paycheck or W-2 from an employer are not eligible to claim the deduction—even if they currently work from home.

 Earned Income Tax Credit